quantify-nfc/Wear24-NFC-Kernel/README.md

 This project is a Linux kernel for the Quanta's `dorado` (sold as the Verizon Wear24).
 Our aim is to get the watch to support NFC, a feature Verizon promised, yet never shipped.

+## Branches

+`master`: stable branch, used for testing
+`nfc`: unstable branch, experimental, likely broken half the time `release`: end user branch, this is what we'll be distributing when the kernel at a point where there's a reason to flash it

 ## Building

 ### Automatic